As a parent, I look for two categories of attributes when choosing a school for my child:

 I know many students who have not been taught Continue reading Race To Nowhere: Conclusions

 Making high quality educational services available at an affordable price per student is a challenging task.
-Consider the costs of offering one course at a school:
+Consider the costs (in 2011) of offering one course at a school:

 What is the market salary for a highly skilled teacher with good experience teaching a particular subject?
 The answer to this question usually depends on the grade level and geographic location, but I will assume it might be $45,000 for a teacher in areas of the United States with an average cost of living.